Our Future Path! A plan for a better world!

 Introduction

 Jobs can be fun, boring, stressful, or mentally or physically challenging.
 They can return a sense of pride or accomplishment, provide social interaction or may just be a source of a paycheck.
 We can work for a big, medium or small company, or even work at our own business.
 We might consider our job to be a career, a profession, an occupation or just work.
-We can work full time, part time, or on a temporary basis.
+We can work full-time, part-time, or on a temporary basis.
 We can also work for a salary, for an hourly rate, for commissions, or for tips.

-Jobs also come with a wide range of requirements for such things as education, skills, experience, appearance, and security clearance.
-Every job has some requirement, even if it is just being available to work the right hours.
-In general, the more effort a person needs to put into preparing for a job through education or training, or to stay up to date with a job's requirements, the more that job will pay.
-Therefore, to some extent, a job’s pay reflects the time and the effort that a person needs to spend outside of work in order to do that job.
-In addition, many other things can affect a job’s pay such as what employer someone works for, where the job is located, how dangerous the job is, how many other people are qualified for the job, and how well the person does the job.
+In general, the more effort we need to put into preparing for a job through education or training, or to stay up to date with a job's requirements, the more that job will pay.
+Therefore, to some extent, our job’s pay reflects the time and the effort that we needed to spend outside of work to do that job.
+In addition, many other things can affect our job’s pay such as what employer we work for, where the job is located, how dangerous the job is, how many others are qualified for the job, and how well we do the job.

-One of the most important responsibilities of a government is to protect its citizens.
-Of course, if someone is unemployed, a government could simply continue to compensate this person until he or she finds work, but this would put a heavy tax burden on those people who are still working and who would need to support those people who are not working.
-It would be much better to ensure that everyone can earn their own living.
-In other words, everyone who wants to work and puts in the effort should be able to find, to get and to keep a job.
-Of course, having people do jobs that just entail doing busy work doesn’t really help.
-Therefore, we must also ensure that people are being paid for work that is actually making a productive contribution to society.
+Therefore, it would be much better to ensure that we could all earn our own living.
+In other words, each of us who wanted to work and who put in the effort should be able to find, to get and to keep a job.
+Of course, having us do jobs that just entail doing busy work doesn’t really help.
+Therefore, we must also ensure that we are being paid for work that is making a productive contribution to our community.

 History

 Over time, our ancestors created better tools, developed agriculture, and domesticated animals.
 This allowed them to produce more food, which in turn allowed them to support larger groups.
-This also led to the creation of more and more types of jobs, which were often much more complex than previous types of jobs.
-This made it increasingly difficult for anyone to know how to do everything, and led to the need for many people to specialize in doing just one type of work.
-Some people ended up farming or tending livestock, some others made tools or clothes, while other people did a variety of other jobs.
-As time went on, the diversity and complexity of the different types of jobs became even greater and people had to specialize even further.
+This also led to the creation of more and varied types of jobs, which were often much more complex than previous types of jobs.
+This made it increasingly difficult for anyone to know how to do everything and led to the need for many of them to specialize in doing just one type of work.

 Balance

 Over time, there have been tremendous increases in productivity that have reduced the time and effort (labor) needed to make many things.
-This has reduced production costs so that businesses with these productivity gains could make more profit, and pay larger shareholder dividends and employee salaries.
+This has reduced production costs so that businesses with these productivity gains could make more profit and pay larger shareholder dividends and employee salaries.
 In addition, consumers could buy more of these business’ products for less.

 Problems